aidulcandra/wachan/README.md

 ### Added
 - `bot.getUserData()`
 - `cmd.beforeEach()`
+### Fixed
+- User's admin status now updates without needing for the program to restart.
 ### Deprecated
 - Response function arguments will be simplified into 2 arguments: `context` and `next`.
 This will also be the case for response functions of commands.